-Northampton's program is a member of the Association of Collegiate Schools of Architecture, ensuring that the program stays in touch with current movements in the field.
-Our faculty consists of practicing, registered architects who, as members of the American Institute of Architects, are on top of developments in both architectural education and practice.
+Northampton's program is a member of the Association of Collegiate Schools of Architecture, ensuring that the program is current with movements in the field.
+Our faculty consists of practicing, registered architects who, as members of the American Institute of Architects (AIA), are on top of developments in both architectural education and practice.